 Take “running shoes for overpronation” for example: This keyword has 2,400 monthly searches, much lower than “running shoes” alone, which has a monthly search volume of 246,000.

 The “overpronation” qualifier makes it clear that search results for this query are designed to solve a particular problem.
 As such, search results for “running shoes for overpronation” include detailed guides highlighting the best shoes for people struggling with overpronation.
+The long-tail keyword is more informational, which lends itself well to blog content.

 Focus on identifying valuable long-tail keywords for your niche, as you’ll likely achieve greater success ranking for these keywords.